erichoang/criminal-network-visualization/visualizer/documentation/visualizer_doc.md

 > :warning: **The visualizer is a work in progress**.
 You may experience stability issues or other bugs.
-The user interface as described in this document is not final and may change at some point.
-Also, features may be added, changed or removed in the future.
+The user interface as described in this document is not the final version and may change at some point.
+Also, features may be added, changed, or removed in the future.

-> :information_source: **Note regarding inconsistent vocabulary** : At some places in this documentation as well as in the visualizer itself the word *entity* is used where elsewhere it is a *node*.
+> :information_source: **Note regarding inconsistent vocabulary**: At some places in this documentation and in the visualizer itself the word *entity* is used where elsewhere it is a *node*.
 The same goes for *link* and *edge*.
-While one makes sense in the context of networks and the other in the context of graphs, they are the same thing to the visualizer.
+While one makes sense in the context of networks and the other in the context of graphs, they are similar to the visualizer.
 While the vocabulary will probably be made more consistent in the future, this note may prevent any potential confusion for the time being.

----

- [toc]

----